RecList/reclist/README.rst

 * flexible, Python interface to declare tests-as-functions, and annotate them with *display_type* for automated charts;

-* pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own (see the scripts in the `examples` folder for practical examples of using third-party trackers);
+* pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own (see the scripts in the `examples` folder for snippets on how to use third-party trackers);

-* reference implementations based on popular data challenges that used RecList.
+* reference implementations based on popular data challenges that used RecList: for an example of the "less wrong" latent space metric you can check the song2vec implementation `here <https://github.com/RecList/evalRS-KDD-2023/blob/c1b42ec8cb81562417bbb3c2713d301dc652141d/evaluation/eval.py#L42>`__.

 Acknowledgments